SendSure

 3. push heavy work into a queue

-4. log both payload IDs and timestamps
+4. deduplicate by event id, and log both event IDs and timestamps

 Webhook failures are usually caused by slow handlers, incorrect secrets, or endpoints that are not reachable from the public internet.